Life on a lake

 A living symbol of biodiversity

 The Vembanad lake is home to a distinctive variety of flora and fauna.
-More than 20,000 waterfowls, the third largest population in India, live on its banks along with many species of birds.
+More than 20,000 waterfowls, the third largest population in India, live on its banks along with many other species of birds.
 It is also the habitat for different types of marine life, particularly shrimps and mollusks.
-In addition the lake supports a great many livelihood activities of the people living on its shores that include agriculture, fishing, tourism, inland navigation, coir rope making and lime shell collection.
-All of these activities no doubt place an ecological burden upon the lake.
-It is a matter of concern and has led to serious discussions on ways to lessen this stress upon its carrying capacity and delicate ecology.
+In addition, the lake supports a great many livelihood activities of the people living on its shores that include agriculture, fishing, tourism, inland navigation, coir rope making and lime shell collection.

 Know your community